ssbk1234/ultra-rationality/doc/main.md

 * Assume:
     * You are player *A*, and
     * You are ultra-rational
-* By the Axioms of Subjective Interpration, you choose not to experience any penalty.
-* Therefore to seek a globally optimal solution, you optimize your strategy for the other player's penalty
+* Being content, you optimize your strategy for the other player's penalty
 * If player *B* defects, your best strategy is to remain silent.
 In which case
     * Player *B* experiences zero years in prison
     * You experience three years in prison, but do not interpret it as a penalty
     * Thus the total global penalty is zero
 * If player *B* remains silent, your best strategy is to remain silent.
 In which
   case:
-    * Player *B* experiences one year in prison (which has a maximum subjective penalty of one year in prison)
+    * Player *B* experiences one year in prison (which has a maximum penalty of one year in prison)
     * You experience one year in prison, but do not interpret it as a penalty
 * Thus the total maximum global penalty is one year in prison
-    * This solution is optimal because player *B* makes the choice to experience as much or as little penalty as they desire.

 ~discussion
 ## Discussion

 We believe that ultra-rationality represents a realistic and desirable economics model.
-It seems obvious and self-evident that real humans have the ability to choose their own personal interpretations of reality and have the capacity to be compassionate.
+It seems obvious and self-evident that real humans have the ability to choose their own personal interpretations of punsihment and have the capacity to be compassionate.
 Compassionate and content prisoners exist.

 Ultra-rational behavior depends on *contentedness*.
 If a player can experience